 The CFA exam is a three-step process: Level 1, Level 2 and Level 3.

-The exams happen around the world on the first Saturday of June, except for Level 1 exam which also happens in December.
+The exams happen around the world on the first Saturday of June, except for the Level 1 exam which also happens in December.
 Candidates have to pass all the levels sequentially and the medium of instruction is English.

 The Level 1 exam tests professional and ethical standards with questions about investment tools, financial concepts and comprehension, and some questions require the use of analytical skills too.

-The Level 2 exam tests application of analytical concepts and standards in certain situations.
+The Level 2 exam tests the application of analytical concepts and standards in certain situations.
 As such, the questions are about assets valuing necessitating complex analytical skills.

 The Level 3 exam tests applicability and compliance with standards in portfolio management.
 The questions synthesize learned concepts and check applicability in wealth planning and portfolio management.